Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Evaluation

 \subsection{Evaluation Metrics}

-In the conventional setting for EL, which does not discriminate between in-KB and out-of-KB mentions, the \textit{overall} (or in-KB$+$out-of-KB) accuracy ($A$), precision ($P$), recall ($R$), and $F_1$ scores are the same, i.e., $A = P = R = F_1 = \frac{TP}{|M|}$, where $TP$ and $|M|$ denote the number of correctly linked mentions and all the target mentions, resp. \cite{shen2014entity,sevgili_neural_2022}.
+In the conventional EL setting, which does not discriminate between in-KB and out-of-KB mentions, the \textit{overall} (or in-KB$+$out-of-KB) accuracy ($A$), precision ($P$), recall ($R$), and $F_1$ scores are the same, i.e., $A = P = R = F_1 = \frac{TP}{|M|}$, where $TP$ and $|M|$ denote the number of correctly linked mentions and all the target mentions, resp. \cite{shen2014entity,sevgili_neural_2022}.

 In this work, we propose to use \textit{out-of-KB} precision ($P_o$), recall ($R_o$), and $F_1$ ($F_{1_{o}}$) scores to measure how well out-of-KB mentions are detected.
 Analogously, we can calculate the \textit{in-KB} precision ($P_{in}$), recall ($R_{in}$), and $F_{1_{in}}$ scores.